-(ii) Amounts due from subsidiaries, other than the two subsidiaries stated above, are unsecured, interest-free and have no fixed terms of repayment.

-(iii) The carrying amounts of cost of investments are reduced to their recoverable amounts which are determined by reference to the estimation of future cash flows expected to be generated.
+- (i) Amounts due from subsidiaries are unsecured, interest-free and have no fixed terms of repayment. - (ii) The carrying amounts of cost of investments and the carrying amount of amounts due from subsidiaries are reduced to their recoverable amounts which are determined by reference to the value in use.